total-typescript/total-typescript-book/book-content/chapters/08-classes.md

 }
 ```

-Another option is to use an arrow function to define the method.
-This has the benefit of automatically binding `this` to the class instance, which can be useful in certain scenarios:
+Another option is to use an arrow function to define the method:

 ```typescript
 // inside of the Album class